What You Need to Know Before Signing a Wedding Vendor Contract

 Other rental companies may have similar lines in their contract, so make sure to read every contract from every company — no matter if they are a similar vendor.

 A lot goes into making the perfect wedding cake.
-One of the most important things to remember is finalizing your cake design with your cake artist.
+One of the most important things to remember is to finalize your cake design with your cake artist.
 “The important part of my contract is for my clients to finalize the wedding cake design at least one month prior,” says Brittany with All Mixed Up Cakes.
 “Any changes make it difficult for me to adjust accordingly.
 It may require special ingredients or materials that I cannot acquire in time.”

 What Your Contract Says About the Payment Details